brunch/brunch.github.io/app/assets/_docs/getting-started.md

 Let's inspect files in `public` to understand what happened at this point:

 * `app.css` simply has content of `app/main.css` and nothing else
 * `app.js` has require definition and contents of both `initialize.js` and `logger.js`.
 Each file is wrapped into a JS function, which defines a module.
 This allows us to do things like `require('./logger')`.
+Indeed, your `logger.js` file will not execute without you first requiring it inside `initialize.js`, so go ahead and require it in `initialize.js`.
+You can use the require command as follows, `require('./logger')`.

 ## Serving the Brunch